I’m the author of two books, as well as a speaker, editor, consultant, and community advocate.

 Formerly the Managing Editor of CONSPIRE Magazine and Deputy Editor of the Burnside Writers Collective, my essays, articles, and reviews have appeared in RELEVANT, Books & Culture, the Englewood Review of Books, and in other newspapers and magazines around the country.
 I’m also a voting member of the National Book Critics Circle.

 From 2007 to 2011, I was the cofounder and lead writer for Cascadia Resource Consultants (CRC), a grant writing and funding development company.
 In four years, CRC helped secure more than $32.5 million for its clients, including school districts, colleges, universities, faith-based organizations, and other nonprofits.
-After 2011, I served as the grants manager for the Oregon College of Art and Craft and the Salem Art Association.
-I currently serve as the online community manager for the Ford Institute Leadership Program, a rural vitality initiative of The Ford Family Foundation.
+After 2011, I served as the grants manager for the Oregon College of Art and Craft, the Salem Art Association, and the Silver Falls School District.
+I have helped fund more than $42 million in grants in my career.
+I currently serve as a rural community advocate in Oregon and northern California, specializing in an abundance-based approach to nonprofit development, generative conversations, and community engagement.